MakeSchool-Tutorials/sa-2018-node-reddit/P02-Setting-Up-II-MongoDB/content.md

 var db = mongoose.connection;
 db.on('error', console.error.bind(console, 'MongoDB connection error:'));
 ```

+[TODO: explain this block of code, or link to Mongoose's Getting Started page at http://mongoosejs.com/docs/index.html, for reference]

 Notice that mongoURI variable–let's go back to (mLab)[https://mlab.com/home] and click on your database.
 You'll see your MongoDB URI on that screen: